supersurfer92/SwarmUI/README.md

 The modified software for playing Go using SwarmUI (GoSwarm) can be found at https://github.com/nheyn/GoSwarm and modified firmware will be maintained in this repo.

 Goals include:

--defined areas for the bots including game play area on a grid -automatically arranging bots to a Go bowl area -automatically moving captured stones/bots to a defined captured bowl area -queueing bots for the next turn
+-defined areas for the bots including game play area on a grid

+-automatically arranging bots to a Go bowl area

+-automatically moving captured stones/bots to a defined captured bowl area

+-queueing bots for the next turn

 -game play rules like passing/resigning

+-automatic scoring (and the ability to adjust captured areas)

+-the ability to show which player is the winner (2 bots emerge from the winners go bowl, 1 from the loser after both sides pass or one resigns)

 Resources and goals for features can be found at https://github.com/supersurfer92/SwarmUI-BadukBots/blob/master/Software/Go%20Features%2C%20Programming%20Gits%2C%20and%20theory.txt